mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 `TestNet` is where you test your application.
 TestNet money has no price.
 Opposite of TestNet is `MainNet`, which is what people usually mean when they talk about Bitcoin Cash network.

-You can get free TestNet money [here](https://faucet.fullstack.cash/).
+You can get free TestNet money using our TestNet faucet (see below) or [here](https://faucet.fullstack.cash/).

 If you need a wallet that supports the TestNet, download [Electron Cash](https://electroncash.org/) and run it using `electron-cash --testnet` flag.
 For example, on MacOS that would be: